bnjmnt4n/ofcrse/src/content/articles/postgres-rls.md

 This operation is performed with a nested loop, where the outer `workspace_members` table is scanned first using an index scan to get the matching workspace members.
 For each workspace member, the `users` table is then scanned to get the corresponding user.
 However, the scan on `users` causes another scan on `workspace_members` due to the RLS policy on `users`.

-As more tables are joined in a query, there could be many similar "recursive" checks which slow down the query by an order of magnitude.
+As more tables are joined in a query, there could be many similar "recursive" checks which slow down the query by orders of magnitude.

-This can be somewhat mitigated by writing policies which only reference columns of the current table and use security definer functions to bypass RLS if they need to scan other tables.
+This can be somewhat mitigated by writing policies which only access the current table, and use security definer functions to bypass RLS if they need to scan other tables.
 However, it's not always possible to do that depending on the query, and such a workaround still doesn't solve the duplicate data access problem.

 ## PostgREST-specific: Consider storing data in a separate schema and using views to access data {#postgrest}